timburr1/timburr1.github.io/cv.md

 Work Experience
 ---------------
 Aug 2012 - present
-Software Developer and Team Lead | Clearwater Analytics | Boise, ID
+Software Developer | Clearwater Analytics | Boise, ID
 * Maintain and improve existing code
 * Provide 24-hour, on-call support for critical projects
 * Create additional webservices, databases, and testing frameworks

+Nov 2015 - Nov 2017
+Compliance Team Lead | Clearwater Analytics | Boise, ID
-* Lead an Agile team of four developers and one quality assurance engineer
+* Led an Agile team of four developers and one quality assurance engineer
+* Worked with users and stakeholders to prioritize and implement new features

 Sep 2011 - May 2012
 Teaching Assistant | University of Oklahoma | Norman, OK